casualcore/casual/middleware/administration/documentation/cli/domain.operation.md

       -ra, --restart-aliases [0..1]  (<alias>) [1..*]
            restart instances for the given aliases

+           This will restart all instances for the provided aliases, if no aliases are provided, all aliases are restarted.

+           Will also scale-out to configured instances for the aliases.

            note: some aliases are unrestartable

       -rg, --restart-groups [0..1]  (<group>) [0..*]